pmbusch/ETM-Regional-Sufficiency-Circularity/README.md

-# The Omitted Role of Trade in Critical Mineral Sufficiency and Circularity Potential
+# Who will have enough?
+Battery mineral demand and sufficiency in vehicle producing countries

 Replication materials for Busch *et al.* (*Submitted*).
-The Omitted Role of Trade in Critical Mineral Sufficiency and Circularity Potential.
+Who will have enough?
+Battery mineral demand and sufficiency in vehicle producing countries.

 The following code and data allows for the reproduction of all the tables, figures and calculations made in the article, both in the main body and supplementary information.